SDPB Arts

 I didn't do any commissions.

-I was asked, but I just, you know, it'd be like, well, geez, I owe, you know, I gotta, I'm working on a show now or, and I didn't wanna really do something that I didn't wanna do.
+I was asked but I just, you know, would be like oh geez, I oh you know, I had I'm working on a show now or and I didn't want to really do something that I didn't want to do, because Pence never, ever said you should do this or you should never said anything.

-It, it could break easily, but I mounted it on foam core.
+It could break easily, but I mounted it on foam core.

-It was very thin.
+it was very thin.

 So, so many of my paintings went out wet.

-This, I was behind.
+Because, I was behind.

 And so that was a great honor.